-Install and and set up React Native plugin
+Install and set up React Native plugin

 This article provides information on how to install and set up Blueshift's React Native plugin to integrate your mobile app with our platform.